rakibdev/material-code/README.md

 ## Usage

 Theme works straight away.
 For additional styling like rounded corners select `"Material Code: Apply styles"` from command palette.
-To disable select `"Material Code: Disable styles"`.
+To remove select `"Material Code: Remove styles"`.

-Extension may ask for administrative privileges when applying or disabling styles.
+Extension may ask for administrative privileges when applying or removing styles.
 After applying editor may show notification `"Installation corrupted"`, select `"Don't show again"`.

 Extension will ask to re-apply styles when necessary like everytime when Visual Studio Code updates or when modifying custom styles in settings.